nicklockwood/iCarousel/README.md

 On Mac OS there is no easy way to detect clicks on carousel items currently.
 You cannot just supply an NSButton as or inside your item view because the transforms applied to the item views mean that hit detection doesn't work properly.
 I'm investigating possible solutions to this (if you know a good way to fix this, please get in touch, or fork the project on github).

 FAQ
 ------------

     Q. Can I use iCarousel without a nib file?
     A. Yes, check out the *No Nib Demo* for how to set up iCarousel without nibs

+    Q. Can I use iCarousel with a Storyboard?
+    A. Yes, this is pretty much the same as using it with a nib file.
+Check out the *Storyboard Demo* to see how it's done.

     Q. How do I prevent iCarousel item views from overflowing their bounds?
     A. Set the `clipsToBounds` property to YES on your iCarousel view.
 You can set this property in Interface Builder by ticking the 'Clip Subviews' option.